daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

 ## 2. Prerequisites

-This tutorial assumes that you have created a OMNIA tenant, and are logged in as a user with modeling privileges to this tenant.
+This tutorial assumes that you have created an OMNIA tenant and that are logged in as a user with modeling privileges to this tenant.

-If you do not have a tenant yet, please follow the steps of the [Tenant Creation tutorial](http://docs.numbersbelieve.com/omnia3_tenantcreation.html).
+If you do not have a tenant yet, please follow the steps of the [Tenant Creation tutorial](https://docs.omnialowcode.com/omnia3_tenantcreation.html).

 ## 3. CRUD operations